padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.4.2 - Auth0 Supported
+### ASVS Requirement 2.4.2 - Auth0 Supported; Not Applicable

 **ASVS Requirement Description**: Verify that the salt is at least 32 bits in length and be chosen arbitrarily to minimize salt value collisions among stored hashes.
 For each credential, a unique salt value and the resulting hash SHALL be stored.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it ensures that salts used in password hashing are adequately long and unique.
+**Justification**: This requirement ensures that salts used in password hashing are adequately long and unique.
 This can help to prevent attacks that rely on precomputed tables of hash values, such as rainbow table attacks.
 The Auth0-hosted database is highly secure.
 Passwords are never stored or logged in plain text but are hashed with bcrypt (https://auth0.com/docs/authenticate/database-connections/auth0-user-store) and they also support costumization with salt as described here (https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/).
+The passwords will already be hashed and salted, but given the scope of the project there will be no need to monitor the salt length or minimize collisions.

-**Security Requirement**: Adequate Salt Length and Uniqueness - The application should ensure that the salt is at least 32 bits in length and is chosen arbitrarily to minimize salt value collisions among stored hashes.
+**Security Requirement**: Not Applicable > Adequate Salt Length and Uniqueness - The application should ensure that the salt is at least 32 bits in length and is chosen arbitrarily to minimize salt value collisions among stored hashes.
 For each credential, a unique salt value and the resulting hash should be stored.

 ---